Security at Xylar

 42 CFR Part 2 (SUD treatment records)

-Many mental-health practices also treat substance-use disorder (SUD) patients, whose records are governed by 42 CFR Part 2 in addition to HIPAA.
-Xylar is being designed to accommodate Part 2 requirements — including stricter consent handling, redisclosure constraints, and dedicated audit markers for Part 2 records.
+Several of the verticals we serve also treat substance-use disorder (SUD) patients, whose records are governed by 42 CFR Part 2 in addition to HIPAA.
+Xylar is being designed to accommodate Part 2 requirements, including stricter consent handling, redisclosure constraints, and dedicated audit markers for Part 2 records.
 If your practice is subject to Part 2, tell us during onboarding and we'll walk through your specific requirements before go-live.

 SOC 2